-Student Life Director is notified of Verbal/Written Warning placed in your file.
+Student Life Director is Notified of Warning/Written Resident Warning Notice will be placed in your file.
 A minimum of 5 hours of Community Service will be required and must be completed by the end of current semester.
 Please obtain Community Service form from the office - to be filled out by the Community Service leader or manager and returned to the office.

 - 1. The use, possession, or distribution of these substances is strictly prohibited; there is zero tolerance for the following infractions: - a.
 Alcoholic beverages (Note: anyone over the age of 21 years supplying alcohol to those under the age of 21 will be sanctioned more severely, as this constitutes a crime.
-Sections for suppliers may be sanctioned more severely.) - b.
+Sanctions for suppliers may be sanctioned more severely.) - b.
 Narcotics or other controlled substances, except as expressly permitted by law.
 Students who possess, distribute, and/or use narcotics on or off campus (including medical marijuana, misuse of prescription drugs, any form of hallucinogens, paraphernalia, etc.) or other intoxicants on or off campus may be subject to the disciplinary process.
-(See list of description of the substances and the Alcohol and Drug Federal Mandate listed in the Reference section at the end of this section.) - c.
+(See list of description of the substances and the Alcohol and Drug Federal Mandate listed in the Reference area at the end of this section.) - c.
 Tobacco products